E-ISSN 1658-7820

 Consumption of caffeine and its perceived effect among staff and students of medicine at AlMaarefa University, Saudi Arabia

-Mona A AlFadeel, Amera E. Shaban, Banan Y. Neyaz, Hibah S. AlAli, Shaimaa Y. Neyaz, Nagham M. Alkhrissi, Maria S. Alahmari, Wejdan K. Sweed, Nourah T. Alhajri, Amina M. Almoumen, Alhowra M. Albattat, Rahaf T. Alharbi.
+Mona A Alfadeel, Amera E. Shaban, Banan Y. Neyaz, Hibah S. Alali, Shaimaa Y. Neyaz, Nagham M. Alkhrissi, Maria S. Alahmari, Wejdan K. Sweed, Nourah T. Alhajri, Amina M. Almoumen, Alhowra M. Albattat, Rahaf T. Alharbi.

 Abstract